RossoMaguire/swim-spots/README.md

 ```
 cd swim-spots
 go run main.go
 ```

-Visit the build UI on `localhost:8090` to use the website.
+Visit the build on `localhost:8090` to use the website.

-An example account login can be:
+An example account login can be :

 ```
 Username: rossmag17
 Password: test
 ```

+_logging in with a register account won't work as passwords are hashed on register, but not for the test accounts, and retreving a hash has not been included_

 ### Testing